windwp/windline.nvim/README.md

     always_active = true,
     --- It will display a last window statusline even that window should inactive show_last_status = true

-    -- setting for floatline
-    -- display statusline to that filetype.If that filetype on floating window floatline_show_float = false
-    -- display both on floatline and default statusline floatline_show_both = false
 }

 ```